hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-11-17-Cinnamon-Apples-Dehydrator.markdown

 Cinnamon apples are quite easy to prepare.

-1. Wash and peal Apples
+1. Wash and peal apples
 2. Remove the apple core
 3. Slice the apples in thin pieces
 4. Mix sugar and cinnamon on a plate